luohongyin/RGX/Readme.md

 # Contact and Citation

-Please contact the first author, Hongyin Luo (hyluo at mit dot edu) if there is any questions.
+Please contact the first author, Hongyin Luo (hyluo at mit dot edu) if there are any questions.
 If our system is applied in your work, please cite our paper

 ```
 @article{luo2021cooperative,